A First Course in Web Development

 - Updated coverage of HTML5 elements and attributes

-- Expanded coverave of responsive web design techniques and CSS media queries
+- Expanded treatment of page layout design and responsive web design techniques

 - Updated reference sections for HTML5 and CSS

 - Additional Hands-On Practice exercises